-A guide to problems, costs, maintenance and repair for your Suzuki Verona
+A guide to repairs, service, and maintenance costs for your Suzuki Verona

 Poor shift quality of the automatic transmission may be improved by upgrading the software in the transmission control module (TCM).

 Suzuki Verona QuestionsWill Front Struts From A Suzuki Verona '03 Model Fit A 04' Verona?
 (1 answer)